The Gold from the Stone Foundation

 Liz was awarded a Life Fellowship of the Society for Acute Medicine in 2016 for her 'outstanding contribution to multidisciplinary staff development.'
 She continues to be an active member of the nurses group within the membership and presents regularly at their National and International Conferences.

 “The Gold from the Stone Foundation is incredible!
-It gives grants to communities, who come together to change the lives of care leavers, every Christmas.
+It gives support, guidance and grants to communities, who come together to change the lives of care leavers, every Christmas.
 The goal is to bring joy, and that’s exactly what they are doing!”

 Thank you to our Funders & Supporters